Ludwig Ross: Work on the Acropolis of Athens (1834–1836)

 His role in the planning of Athens's redevelopment occupied Ross throughout 1834, leaving him too little time for archaeological work.
 His work on the Acropolis began in January 1835, and has been described as the first systematic excavation of the site.
-(Note: Earlier removals of archaeological material from the Acropolis and other ancient sites included the taking of most of the sculptures from the Parthenon by the British aristocrat Lord Elgin in the early nineteenth century, and other opportunistic removals in the aftermath of the Greek War of Independence.
+(Note: Earlier removals of archaeological material from the Acropolis and other ancient sites included the taking of most of the sculptures from the Parthenon by the British aristocrat Lord Elgin in the early 19th century, and other opportunistic removals in the aftermath of the Greek War of Independence.
 These have been described as "looting" and "vandalism".)
 Initially, the Acropolis was still occupied by Bavarian soldiers, in defiance of the royal decree of the previous August.
 Through the support of Egid von Kobell, (Note: Quoting the relevant passage from Ross's memoirs, Mallouchou-Tufano gives the name as "Mr. von Kombell", and names him as a member of the regency.
 At the time, the members of the regency council were Kobell, Armansperg and Carl Wilhelm von Heideck, making Kobell the only plausible intended name.) a member of Otto's regency council, Ross was able to arrange the soldiers' departure in February and for guards for the archaeological works to be posted in their stead.
 Klenze set out a series of principles for the restoration, which included the removal of any structures deemed to be of no "archaeological, constructional or picturesque" (mahlerisch) interest, reconstruction using fallen parts of the original monuments (anastylosis) as far as possible, and the placement of fragments deemed of aesthetic interest in "picturesque piles" between the monuments.